collectionscms/collections/README.md

 ## ⭐ What is Collections

-Collections is a headless CMS for answer engine optimization (AEO).
+Collections is a headless CMS for Answer Engine Optimization (AEO).

-Our mission is to deliver both human and AI friendly content as people are moving from “Google it” to “Ask AI”.
+Our mission is to deliver both human and AI friendly content as people are moving from `Google it` to `Ask AI`.

 <hr/>
 <h4>